 Applicants can apply as individuals or on behalf of their companies.
-Individual applicants must be Hong Kong Permanent Identity Card holders.
+Individual applicants must be Hong Kong Identity Card holders.
 Company applicants must have a limited company registered and incorporated in Hong Kong upon successful admission.

 Vetting Meeting and Presentation Session of the two streams will be conducted separately.
 The independent vetting team will evaluate the applicants with reference to 4 criteria, including creativity and innovation of the project, management team experience and ability, market viability, business model and proposed milestones, social responsibility etc. and select the high potential applicants.

-4. If I am not a Hong Kong Permanent ID Card holder, can I apply CCMF Hong Kong Programme?
+4. If I am not a Hong Kong ID Card holder, can I apply CCMF Hong Kong Programme?

 Yes, you can apply as a company applicant in either Professional Stream or HKYEP under CCMF Hong Kong Programme.

 For the company applicant in the Hong Kong Young Entrepreneur Programme Stream, all the business owners must be aged in 18-30 upon application deadline in addition to the setup of a limited company registered and incorporated in Hong Kong upon admission.
 In addition, the designated business owner should stay in the team during the CCMF project period.